 - One -to – one confidential support.

-Respeito is composed of two managing directors, who are responsible for the running and the development of the organisation and a steering group of seven highly skilled professionals who support the directors.
+Respeito is composed of two managing directors, who are responsible for the running and the development of the organisation and a Board od Directors/Trustees of five highly skilled professionals who support the directors.

 Meet our Team